What Is Lyme Disease?

 - Severe headache or neck stiffness

-- Loss of muscle tone or “drooping” on one or both sides of the face.
+- “Drooping” on one or both sides of your face

 What does the rash look like?

-The rash expands gradually over a period of days and can grow to about 12 inches across, the CDC says.
-It may feel warm to the touch, but it rarely itches or is painful, and it can appear on any part of the body.
+The rash slowly gets bigger over several days.
+It can grow to about 12 inches across.
+It may feel warm to the touch, but it’s usually not itchy or painful.
+It can show up on any part of your body.

 How small are ticks?